M4RC3L05/foss-alternative-frontend/README.md

 # FOSS alternative frontend

+A simple project to search for open source alternatives to proprietary software

-## TO DO
+## Stack

+- typescript
+- lit-html
-- Improve readme
+- vite
-- Add release and deploy workflows
-- Add husky and friends
-- Add tests????
+- scss